When my first child was born I was so ready for him and longing to meet him. My body however

 and comatose for the first 5 weeks of my son’s life.
 This was the exact duration I had spent in an

-incubator, separated from my mother when I was born.
+incubator, separated from my mother when I was born; a childhood trauma lying dormant in my system.

 Fast forward a year or two, being with a toddler felt mostly intolerable.
 The months blurred by,